-**If removing ash material or other regulate articles from the quarantine, the following options may be used but require a Compliance Agreement with the MDA and/or the USDA.
+** If removing ash material or other regulate articles from the quarantine, the following options may be used but require a Compliance Agreement with the MDA.
 We advise that this Compliance Agreement be in place before beginning processing operations. **

-- Material can be chipped to 1 inch or less in two dimensions (two of three measurements-length, width and thickness-must be 1” or smaller).
+- Material can be chipped to one inch or less in two dimensions (two of three measurements-length, width and thickness-must be one inch or smaller).

-- Material can be debarked, which means complete bark removal plus ½ inch of wood.
+- Material can be debarked, which means complete bark removal plus half an inch of wood.

 - Material can be composted, material must reach at least 140 degrees Fahrenheit for four days and the pile must be turned after four days.

 - Material can be heat treated; the center of the wood must reach at least 140 degrees Fahrenheit for 60 minutes.